 21. Start an emergency savings fund

 According to a recent survey, more than 40% of Americans either experienced a major unexpected expense over the past 12 months or had an immediate family member who did.
+And if you aren’t ready for it, you could be facing major financial damage for years over just one bill.

 - A rainy day fund is money you might dip into every once in a while to cover an unexpected expense, like a medical bill.